Eternln00b/Debian-MUF-Raspberry-Pi/README.md

-# Raspberry Pi OS alt
+# Debian Made up for Raspberry Pi
-"Raspberry Pi OS alt" is a set of scripts that simplifies and automates the process of building a complete and bootable Debian image for Raspberry Pi SBCs.
+"Debian Made up for Raspberry Pi" is a set of scripts that simplifies and automates the process of building a complete and bootable Debian image for Raspberry Pi SBCs.

 The goal of this project is to build a headless and generic Debian image with the Kernel version of your choice.
 By default, it use the recent one.
 You can configure the kernel if needed.